SalomonMetre/Basic_Converter/README.md

     State changes, widgets do not
     State informs that framework about a change and the UI is then updated
     initState:
-        get called when a state is built is called only once
+        gets called when a State object is built is called only once
     setState:
         informs the framework that the internal state has changed